vyoung831/Mintee/doc/Development/failure-handling-and-error-reporting.md

 | DayPattern | N | Task |

 # Crashlytics configurations and projects
-In order to separate testing and release data, Mu uses the following build phases and configurations to capture data in 2 separate Firebase applications:
+In order to separate testing and release data, Mintee uses the following build phases and configurations to capture data in 2 separate Firebase applications:
 1. The `Copy Bundle Resources` build phase copies both plists for the 2 Firebase applications to the built product bundle.
 1. The `Update GoogleService-Info.plist` build phase copies and renames the appropriate Firebase plist to `GoogleService-Info.plist` in the built bundle.
 The resulting `.app` reports data to Firebase based on the following:
-    * Builds that use `GoogleService-Info-Debug.plist` report to Firebase application `Leko-Mu-Debug`
+    * Builds that use `GoogleService-Info-Debug.plist` report to Firebase application `Leko-Mintee (debug)`
-    * Builds that use `GoogleService-Info-Release.plist` report to Firebase application `Leko-Mu`
+    * Builds that use `GoogleService-Info-Release.plist` report to Firebase application `Leko-Mintee`

 # Build versioning
-To ensure that reported errors and crashes can be correlated back to the exact source code version, Mu follows a process of versioning builds based on [Twitch's iOS versioning practices](https://blog.twitch.tv/en/2016/09/20/ios-versioning-89e02f0a5146/).
+To ensure that reported errors and crashes can be correlated back to the exact source code version, Mintee follows a process of versioning builds based on [Twitch's iOS versioning practices](https://blog.twitch.tv/en/2016/09/20/ios-versioning-89e02f0a5146/).
-Mu generates and updates the app's build version everytime the project is archived for distribution.
+Mintee generates and updates the app's build version everytime the project is archived for distribution.
 This is achieved by the following build phases, targets, scripts, and configurations:
-1. Mu preprocesses `Info.plist` by defining the following project-wide build settings:
+1. Mintee preprocesses `Info.plist` by defining the following project-wide build settings:
     * `INFOPLIST_PREFIX_HEADER` = `${PROJECT_DIR}/Versions/versions.h`
     * `INFOPLIST_PREPROCESS` = `Yes`
-1. Mu's `Info.plist` sets the property `CFBundleVersion` to value `MuBuildNumber` (to be preprocessed).
+1. Mintee's `Info.plist` sets the property `CFBundleVersion` to value `MinteeBuildNumber` (to be preprocessed).
-1. Mu's target dependency `Versions` is built before Mu is. `Versions` contains the `Update build versions` run script phase, which generates a `versions.h` header file.
+1. Mintee's target dependency `Versions` is built before Mintee is. `Versions` contains the `Update build versions` run script phase, which generates a `versions.h` header file.
-    * The `versions.h` contains a single preprocessor directive that defines the token `MuBuildNumber`, thus keeping up to date the `Info.plist` distributed with Mu. `MuBuildNumber` is generated by concatenating the short commit version of the current branch's tip, `.`, and the current epoch in minutes.
+    * The `versions.h` contains a single preprocessor directive that defines the token `MinteeBuildNumber`, thus keeping up to date the `Info.plist` distributed with Mintee. `MinteeBuildNumber` is generated by concatenating the short commit version of the current branch's tip, `.`, and the current epoch in minutes.

 __Note__
 * XCode actions using the `Debug` build configuration have, at times, not updated the Version number (unless a full clean and rebuild is executed).
 The exact issue and solution has not been found.
 The following (potential) workarounds are recommended to have the `Debug` build configuration generate a new version number for each build: